verdanatech/glpi_esp8266/README.md

  - **ticketName:** is the name that will be given to the ticket.

- - **ticketType:** here we define the ticket type.
-We currently use two types: type 1 is incident, type 2 is requisition.

  - **categoryName:** here is defined the category of the ticket.
 NOTE: the category must be existing in the GLPi system.

  - **ticketPriority:** here the priority of the ticket is defined.
 We use values from 1 to 6, with 1 being a very low priority level and 6 being a critical priority level.